jsenv/jsenv-template-node-package/readme.md

 <!-- https://github.com/orbitdb/repo-template -->

-# Jsenv node package template
+# Node ESM package template

 This repository is meant to serve as a general template for how to set up repositories publishing a node package on npm.
 Use this repository as a way of finding example files and use the following checklist to ensure that you've set up the repository correctly.